Pictures Of Different Types Of Rabbits

 Definitions and Classifications

 Rabbit breeds are generally classified based on size, coat type, and purpose.
-The American Rabbit Breeders Association (ARBA) recognizes around 50 distinct breeds, each with its own standard of perfection.
+Here's the thing — the American Rabbit Breeders Association (ARBA) recognizes around 50 distinct breeds, each with its own standard of perfection.
 These standards dictate the ideal physical characteristics, including weight, body shape, fur texture, and color patterns.

 Size categories include: